 - High blood pressure – Bring a list of medications and the name of your prescribing doctor.

 - Heart condition – If you’ve had a heart attack or cardiovascular disease, bring a copy of your last stress test or release from your cardiologist.

-- Sleep apnea – Bring a copy of your latest sleep study results along with a print out of your CPAP useage for the preceeding month.
+- Sleep apnea – Bring a copy of your latest sleep study results along with a print out of your CPAP usage for the preceding month.

 Passing or Failing your DOT exam: